 All of our Therapists offer Infertility counselling for both individuals and couples, click here to view the team.

 Why Counselling is a Good Idea

-Another reason to give this part of your wellbeing attention when you are struggling within infertility is that evidence suggests that poor mental health has a detrimental impact on physical health.
+Another reason to give this part of your well being attention when you are struggling within infertility is that evidence suggests that poor mental health has a detrimental impact on physical health.
 For example, it has been found that suffering from depression increases your chances of developing heart disease by 67% and cancer by 50%.
 More specifically one study reported a 2-fold increase in the risk of infertility among women with a history of depressive symptoms.
 It is thought that depression and anxiety could directly affect fertility by elevating prolactin levels and disrupting the hypothalamic-pituitary-adrenal axis, thyroid and immune function.
 Depression and anxiety has also been associated with abnormal regulation of luteinizing hormone, a hormone that regulates ovulation.

 Cognitive Behavioural Therapy (CBT) is a type of counselling which equips you with both a comprehensive understanding of why you are struggling with something and a clear set of psychological and practical tools to resolve this.
 CBT has a robust evidence base across a range of psychological and physical difficulties including fertility problems.
 For example, in a study of women who were not ovulating, one group received CBT and the other group was just observed.
-80% of the women who received CBT started to ovulate again, as opposed to only 25% from the randomized observation group.
+80% of the women who received CBT started to ovulate again, as opposed to only 25% from the randomised observation group.